luo19980630/InstantEat/README.md

 # InstantEats
-A mobile order solution for both diners and waiters.
+An online order solution for small restaurant.